mjordan/islandora_workbench/README.md

 * The CSV records for children items don't need to come *immediately* after the record for their parent, but they do need to come after that record.
 This is because Workbench creates nodes in the order their records are in the CSV file (top to bottom).
 As long as the parent node has already been created when a child node is created, the parent/child relationship via the child's `field_member_of` will be correct.
 * Currently, you must include values in the children's `field_weight` column.
 It may be possible to automatically generate values for this field (see [this issue](https://github.com/mjordan/islandora_workbench/issues/84)).
 * Currently, Islandora model values (e.g. "Paged Content", "Page") are not automatically assigned.
 You must include the correct "Islandora Models" taxonomy term IDs in your `field_model` column for all parent and child records, as you would for any other Islandora objects you are creating.
 Like for `field_weight`, it may be possible to automatically generate values for this field (see [this issue](https://github.com/mjordan/islandora_workbench/issues/85)).

+## Creating nodes but not media

+During a `create` task, if you want to create nodes but not any accompanying media, for example if you are testing your metadata values or creating collection nodes, you can include the `nodes_only: true` option in your configuration file.
+If this is present, Islandora Workbench will only create nodes and will skip all media creation.
+During `--check`, it will ignore anything in your CSV's `files` field (in fact, your CSV doesn't even need a `file` column).
+If `nodes_only` is `true`, your configuration file for the `create` task doesn't need a `media_use_tid`, `drupal_filesystem`, or `media_type`/`media_types` option.

 ## Creating nodes from files only